phpbb/chameleon/docs/usage.md

 ### Utilities
 The `utilities.scss` _build file_ which builds the `utilities.css` file houses
 everything else.
 Any utility classes, important trumps, etc...

+as such its meant to be included as the last layer.